Weichwerke-Heidrich-Software/bomnipotent_doc/content/client/manager/access-management/030_user-management.en.md

 The first step when creating a new user is to request a new account.
 This step is described [elsewhere](/client/basics/account-creation/), because it is relevant for managers and consumers alike.

-From BOMnipotent's point of view, a user is associated with a unique email address, which is used as an identifier, and a public key, which is used for authentication.
+From BOMnipotent's point of view, a user is associated with a unique email address or username, which is used as an identifier, and a public key, which is used for authentication.
 This is all the data sent during the creation of a new user account.

 After a new account has been requested, it is up to a user manager to approve or deny the request.